 I turned 50 two weeks ago.
 Yes, I said 50.
 Yes, it is weird to say.
 I did not want to make a big deal of it.
 I wanted to slide into the next half-century quietly, and that is what we did, partly because I was under the weather.
 Nevertheless, Lenny surprised me with happy hour at one of our favorite little bars in the city, with a few people who mean the world to me.
 Then we had a low key weekend the two of it.
 It was perfect.
-We brunched, shopped a little, took a long drive out the coast and then had an amazing dinner at one of my favorite spots in the city.
+We brunched, shopped a little, took a long drive to the coast, and had an amazing dinner at one of my favorite spots in the city.
 It was a great way to say HELLO 50!
 Even though a friend made me an amazing birthday cake, I was still itching to bake a cake and I had the perfect cake in mind, The Best Chocolate Cake which is my absolute favorite basic chocolate cake recipe.
 Now I am sharing not only a slice with you but the whole darn cake too!

 This chocolate cake recipe rocks my world and it will rock yours.
 It stayed moist and flavorful for a week, yes, it took two of us a week to eat an entire chocolate cake.
 When I began researching the best chocolate cake recipe, almost every recipe I came across was a version of a Hersey’s chocolate cake, which I think my grandmother may have made once or twice.
 I played with that recipe, and added my own Chez Us spin!
 The frosting is inspired by one of my favorite home cooks, Ina!